apache/cordova-docs/README.md

 Currently, English is the most up-to-date and so it is easiest to copy each English file into the new language directory.

-__4. config.xml__
+__4. config.json__

-For each version, there is a `config.xml` that defines the name of the language and how to merge the files.
+For each version, there is a `config.json` that defines the name of the language and how to merge the files.

 __5. Customizing HTML template__